Muindi6602/Muindi6602.github.io/PHPHotspotBillingSystem/README.md

 6. For he Admin Dashboard, click (in the login page of client), the settings icon in bottom right

-7. As Admin, you can spy into clients accounts by just using their phone numbers, this feature is available in the admin dashboard in the profile icon.Spy
+7. As Admin, you can spy into clients accounts by just using their phone numbers, this feature is available in the admin dashboard in the profile icon.
+Spy

 8. The default admin login details are: email = admin@gmail,com and password as 123456